glific/glific/README.md

 ## Updating your instance

-For v0.x releases, we will be resetting the DB and not saving the existing state.
 Run the following commands to update your codebase from the Glific repository.

 - Ensure you are in the top-level directory of the Glific API code.
 - Get the latest code from master: `git switch master && git pull`
 - Ensure you have not modified any files in this directory, by running: `git status`
-- Run the setup command: `mix setup`
+- Run the setup command: `mix deps.get, compile, ecto.migrate`

 ## Documentation